-The Explanatory Memorandum identifies the current members of the Committee and their qualifications and experience.
+The Governance section in the Sustainability Report identifies the current members of the Committee, number of meeting held and their attendance at those meetings.

-- (a) disclose if it has an internal audit function, how the function is structured and what role it performs; - (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.
+- (a) disclose if it has an internal audit function, how the function is structured and what role it performs; or - (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.